 Already have your RN License?
 Skip to the next section

-Becoming a registered nurse is the first step in becoming licensed to practice as a CNP in Florida.
-The RN license is necessary because a CNP is fundamentally a nurse.
-There are two major application routes for RN licenses which include RN by Examination and RN by Endorsement.
+Becoming a registered nurse is the first step in becoming a licensed NP in Florida.
+RN licensure is necessary because an NP is fundamentally a nurse.
+There are two major application routes for RN licenses: RN by Examination and RN by Endorsement.

 This is the preferred route for recent graduates of an accredited nursing program in an approved institution in Florida.
 The requirements for licensure by exam are as follows:

 You also have to submit to a criminal background check (CBC).
 All fingerprinting is done electronically, as the Board of Nursing no longer accepts hard fingerprint cards.
 All fingerprints are taken at a Livescan service provider location, and you must take the Nursing Electronic Fingerprint Form with you.
 For more information and a list of approved Livescan locations, click here.

 Once you pass the exam, it takes 7-10 days for the initial license to be issued.

 Applicants for RN by Endorsement hold a valid license to practice in another state and have passed the NCLEX-RN or the State Board Test Pool Examination (SBTPE).

 All applicants for an RN license must have their fingerprints captured at a Livescan service provider for a criminal background check.
 You are required to take a copy of the Electronic Fingerprint form with you to the Livescan service provider.
 Your fingerprints will be sent to the Florida Department of Law Enforcement (FDLE).
 Check here for a list of approved centers for capturing.
 Note that each service provider fixes its fee for the capturing process.